JAngel-98/Penguin_Jumps/README.md

 	cargo web start --target=wasm32-unknown-unknown

-A local server will be created where you can run the project in `localhost: 8000` or the port that you dial in the terminal.
+A local server will be created where you can run the project in `localhost:8000` or the port that you dial in the terminal.
+You can easily open the link from the terminal.

 The first time it runs it will automatically download all the necessary packages and it may take a while.